Skip to main content

 Planning for transporting ancillary equipment

-Children with disabilities and medical conditions may need to be supported by medical equipment such as feeding pumps, oxygen, CPAP and other monitoring devices.
+Children and young people with disabilities and medical conditions may need to be supported by medical equipment such as feeding pumps, oxygen, CPAP and other monitoring devices.
 These devices need to be positioned closely to the child during car travel.

 Securing the medical equipment is important for the safe use of the device and to prevent it from potentially causing injury to vehicle occupants in a crash.